pricet2023/private-markets-api/README.md

 ```bash
 npm install
 ```
-to obtain the testing packages
+first to install the required testing packages